integritee-network/book/src/interoperability-bridges.md

 * No relay-contract with on-chain registry of block headers needed.
 Block headers are stored in the enclave's sealed storage.
 Less onchain storage is needed on the issuing chain.
 * Less transactions needed as there is no need for a collateralized issue commitment.

-The term ***light client*** is used abiguously in the scene.
+The term ***light client*** is used ambiguously in the scene.
 We use the following definition of light client:

 > a light client can be viewed as a client that downloads block headers by default, and verifies only a small portion of what needs to be verified, using a distributed hash table as a database for trie nodes in place of its local hard drive
 ([source](https://github.com/ethereum/wiki/wiki/Light-client-protocol))